-Whether you’re building a new PC or upgrading a system that once was one of the best gaming PCs but now struggles to compete with today's games, the best RAM kit for your money depends on the platform you pick and the software you plan to run.
-Every desktop sold in recent years uses DDR4 RAM and supports at least DDR4-2133 speeds.
-That’s the easy part.
+Whether you’re building a new PC or upgrading an existing system that once was one of the best gaming PCs but now struggles to compete with today's games, the best RAM kit for your money depends on the platform you pick and the type of workloads that you plan to run.
+Every desktop system sold in recent years utilizes DDR4 RAM and supports the baseline DDR4-2133 specification by default.
+Now, that’s the easy part.

 The hard part is understanding whether faster memory has any impact on your system when choosing the best RAM.
 If you’re running an Intel-based PC with one of the best graphics cards, most programs won’t respond in a meaningful way to faster or slower system memory.
-A few will scale upward with data rate to the highest possible speeds, including some games and programs like the file compression program 7-Zip or WinRAR.
+Some workloads will scale upward with data rate to the highest possible speeds, including some games and software like file compression programs, such as 7-Zip or WinRAR.

-But AMD’s Zen-powered processors, on the other hand, benefit a lot more from higher memory frequencies.
+AMD’s Zen-powered processors, on the other hand, benefit a lot more from higher memory frequencies.
 The company’s "Infinity Fabric" (the internal bits that link various blocks of logic inside of Ryzen CPUs) is tied to the speed of the memory bus.
 You can read about this in detail here.
 Increased memory speeds on Ryzen-and Threadripper-based platforms often translate to real-world performance gains.
-In games, that means higher framerates at mainstream resolutions like 1080p (1920 x 1080), as well as smoother performance at higher resolutions.
-But the number of extra frames you get with faster RAM will vary greatly from game to game.
+In games, that means higher frame rates at mainstream resolutions like 1080p (1920 x 1080), as well as smoother performance at higher resolutions.
+But the number of extra frames you get with faster RAM will vary greatly from one title to another.